Bachelor’s Degree in Nutrition Science

-The North Central College Nutrition Science Didactic Program in Dietetics will prepare our diverse students to become competent practitioners who deliver relationship-centered nutritional care, collaboratively with health professionals.
-This didactic program in dietetics (DPD) will prepare students to enter supervised practice programs that lead to eligibility for the CDR credentialing exam and to become registered dietitians nutritionists (RDNs), while developing future leaders committed to life-long learning, evidenced-based practice, and the advancement of the professional field.
+The North Central College Nutrition Science Didactic Program in Dietetics (DPD) will prepare our diverse students to become competent practitioners who deliver relationship-centered nutritional care, collaboratively with health professionals.
+This nutrition sciences program in dietetics (DPD) will prepare students to enter dietetic internship programs that lead to eligibility for the CDR credentialing exam and to become registered dietitian nutritionists (RDNs), while developing future leaders committed to life-long learning, evidenced-based practice, and the advancement of the professional field.

 Program Goals and Objectives:

-Goal # 1: Through experiential and applied learning, program graduates will be prepared for supervised practice programs, graduate school or employment.
+Goal # 1: Through experiential and applied learning, program graduates will be prepared for dietetic internship programs, graduate school or employment.

 - Objective 1.
-At least 80% of program students complete program/degree requirements within 6 years (150% of the program length).
+At least 80% of nutrition program students complete program/bachelor's degree requirements within 6 years (150% of the program length).